programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 ```
 Many women in the tech industry deal with imposter syndrome.
 This is not simply a result of low-confidence levels; it can be directly caused by biases in the workplace.
 It is not a simple problem to fix, but there are actions that colleagues and mentors can take to make the environment more welcoming and equitable.
 What might Steve, Ann, and you, the player, have [[done differently-->the beginning]]?
 ```
 This passage now links back to the beginning of the game.
-Using "-->" within a link means that the text on the left is what will display to the player, while the text on the left is the name of the passage the player will travel to.
+Using "-->" within a link means that the text on the left is what will display to the player, while the text on the right is the name of the passage the player will travel to.

 Throughout our game, choices offer a tradeoff.
 Speaking up might increase confidence, but result in fatigue.
 The variables interact to create difficult choices.
 There is no “right” answer.
 In addition, the variables counter player expectations.
 The player might think that "excusing yourself" will help the player character regroup, when, in actuality, it further exposes them to a non-inclusive workplace environment.
 You can then leverage these choices to present different outcomes at the end of the game.

 ## Styling Your Game
 While Twine is a text-based platform, it is possible to incorporate images, sound, and other visual elements into your game.
 Basic textual styling, like underlining, bolding, and italicizing, can be accomplished by wrapping text in special characters: double forward slashes are used for italics, double tildes for strikethroughs, and double single quotation marks for bold.
 Harlowe 3.2 now also includes a toolbar directly in each passage that will allow you to automatically style selected text.

 Macros and hooks can be used to apply slightly more complex styling, such as changes in font color.
-On your “the beginning passage,” try replacing the sentence “You're excited, but also a little nervous.”
+On your “the beginning" passage, try replacing the sentence “You're excited, but also a little nervous.”
 With the following:

 `You're (color: yellow)[excited], but also a little (text-style: "shudder") [nervous].`